nanobox-io/nanobox-docs/source/getting-started/add-components.html.md

 ---
 title: Add App Components
+description: With Nanobox, every app consists of one or more components - supporting services that make your app work.
+Adding components is done in the boxfile.yml.
 ---

 With Nanobox, every app consists of one or more "components" - supporting services that make your app work.
 These include things such as webservers, databases, caches, etc.